-There exist a few special cases where the 100-mile limit on trips with no faculty member rule would create serious handicap to our academic program.
+There exist a few special cases where the requirement for a faculty member exceeding 100-miles from campus would create a serious handicap to an academic program.
 The Director of Public Safety is authorized to grant exceptions and allow such longer trips without faculty member attendance, but only under the following provisions:

-- The faculty member can assure the Director that all prospective drivers have been trained in driving vans (if a van is to be used), and
+- A sponsoring faculty member must assure the Director pf Public Safety that all prospective drivers have been trained in driving vans (if a van is to be used); and

-Petitions to allow such trips (without faculty) but which are not for-credit should be submitted by a sponsoring faculty member to the Director of Public Safety and will be reviewed by the Vice President of Student Life and Vice President for Finance and Administration.
+Petitions to allow such trips (without faculty) that not part of a for-credit academic program must be submitted by a sponsoring faculty member to the Director of Public Safety.
+These petitions must be reviewed and approved by the the Vice President of Student Life and the Vice President for Finance and Administration.

 Such petitions are likely to be approved only under the following circumstances: